iorobertob/intermusic-file/README.md

 PDF preview is implemented via Mozilla's PDF.js viewer, a full build of which is supplied in the pdfjs subdirectory.
 Please note that PDF.js is licensed under the terms of Apache license, a copy of which is supplied in the pdfjs/LICENSE file.

 This is part of a mini library of intermusic plugins to manage content specific to this platform solution.

+# TOODO : Add condition to insert the name of the collection in to the poster metadata only if it complies with characteristics of intermusic's collection names.